- Home

 - 11 free online puzzles and games to tease your brain

 We all need to take some ‘me time’ every now and then to make sure we’re getting enough rest in our busy lives.
-However, resting doesn’t necessarily mean we have to switch off our brains entirely as there are plenty of fun and interesting ways to engage our minds during downtime.
+However, resting doesn’t necessarily mean we have to switch off our brains entirely, as there are plenty of fun and interesting ways to engage our minds during downtime.

 One effective way to combine leisure and mental exercise is to get stuck into a good brain teaser or puzzle game.

-With that said, we’ve pulled together a list of 11 of our favourite free puzzle games and apps across PC, Android, and iOS.
+We’ve pulled together a list of 11 of our favourite free puzzle games and apps across PC, Android, and iOS.
 We’d love to know in the comments below which ones you’ve tried – and whether you’d recommend any others.

 1. Wordle